-Learners will work with vocabulary and structures that allow them to explore:
+Learners will work with vocabulary and structures that will allow them to explore:

-- topics related to their personal world, their family and friends - the personal world of their peers in Italian speaking communities - the similarities and differences in the way different languages are structured - how culture plays an integral role when communicating in another language.
+- topics related to their personal world, their family and friends - the personal world of their peers in Chinese speaking communities - the similarities and differences int he way languages are structured - · how culture plays an integral role when communicating in an another language.

-- reflect on their own and others' cultural and linguistic identity - interact with others and communicate about themselves in culturally and linguistically appropriate ways.
+- reflect on their own and others' cultural and linguistic identity - · interact with others and communicate about themselves in culturally and linguistically appropriate ways - culturally appropriate titles and forms of address - use of specific language to show respect in interpersonal communications.